 - Furnishings, fixtures, and doors: Avoid sharp corners on casework, cabinets and furnishings.
 Round is always a better option.
 Swinging doors create mobility problems and can even trap a person with disability.
 Barn door sliders are a better choice for patients, residents and staff.

 - Lighting and color: Falls are one of the leading causes of death and significant injury for people 65 and older.
 Limited vision is one of the main contributing factors.
 Providing adequate lighting, with natural light being preferred, and color contrast between flooring and wall surfaces allows the residents to safely navigate their environment.
 Light reflective values (LRV) should be at least a 30-degree difference in colors for the flooring in contrast to colors of the walls.
-This sentence needs to be rewritten and clarified.

 - Flooring: Be mindful of flooring transitions where different flooring types are used, as even the smallest difference in size of the material can cause a trip hazard.
 It is a better design practice to pick a material that can be used throughout the entire facility.
 You should also avoid strongly patterned flooring designs to avoid visual disorientation, and as stated above consideration of color LRV s and adequate lighting are necessary.
 In the past, shiny floor finishes were selected because shiny was equated to clean, but shiny is achieved by being highly reflective.
 As we age and suffer a decline in cognitive, visual and physical abilities, highly reflective or shiny surfaces create disorientation.
 Monochromatic flooring that has a low reflectivity is best used in these facilities.
 Fluid spills are also common in senior facilities, so special attention has to be used in selecting non-slip surfaces and flooring when wet.